xuqingfeng/caddy-rate-limit/README.md

 ```
 ratelimit methods rate burst unit {
     whitelist CIDR
+    status 403,503
     resources
 }
 ```

 - `whitelist` is the keyword for whitelist your trusted ips, [CIDR](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) is the IP range you don't want to perform `rate limit`. `whitelist` is a general rule, it won't target for specific resource.
+- `status` are the response status code it will match (comma separately)
 - `resources` is a list of files/directories to apply `rate limit`, one per line

 **Note:** If you don't want to apply `rate limit` on some special resources, add `^` in front of the path.